algorithmwatch/dataskop-platform/docs/reminders.md

 To activate reminders go the admin panel and:

 1. `Periodic Tasks`
-2. Create new task for `goliath.casehandling.tasks.check_reminders`
+2. Create new task for `dataskop.casehandling.tasks.check_reminders`
 3. Select an interval